-During his years as a student Timothy also studied with Joanne Castellani of the Castellani - Andriaccio Duo, as well as taken master classes with Christopher Parkening, Sharon Isbin, and the Los Angeles Guitar Quartet.
-He lives in Rochester, NY with his wife, Donna, and their daughter Kate.
+During his years as a student, Timothy also studied with Joanne Castellani of the Castellani - Andriaccio Duo, as well as taken master classes with Christopher Parkening, Sharon Isbin, and the Los Angeles Guitar Quartet.
+He lives in Rochester, NY, with his wife Donna.

 The Faculty Service Award was first given in 1990 to recognize the contributions of outstanding faculty members to the work of the Hochstein School.
 Nominations are solicited from the entire faculty, from a list of those who have completed at least five years of teaching at Hochstein.

 Tim Shannon is the recipient of the 2022 Faculty Service Award.
 At the Hochstein All-Faculty Meeting on Tuesday, September 6, newly appointed Hochstein President & Executive Director Hilary Respass said, “Tim joined our guitar faculty in 2003, and he was recommended by his peers for this award for his significant contributions of teaching practice, artistry, and service to the Hochstein community.
 He’s a model member of the type of faculty learning community we espouse.